-The FF/HW Industrial Area LSP includes objectives for industrial development to not adversely impact on the amenity and safety of adjoining land uses.
-Furthermore, the High Wycombe South (HWS) LSP identifies Sultana Road West and the appropriate transition point between the industrial and future urban precincts and incorporates provisions requiring design treatments to be provided at the development stage(s) to ensure an appropriate interface.

-The City is aware of industrial operations and concerns from some residents regarding amenity impacts, and is continuing to investigate, from a development compliance perspective, the issues raised concerning light industrial activities along Sultana Road West.

-- the strip of land is unfit for residential living not just in my view but measured against standards set by the State Government - The City uses my land to subsidise the business operations on the other side of the street knowing this is against my will.
-The DCP for Stage 1 should pay for the buffer. - The City authorises businesses to use my land as a transition buffer - landowners rights were poorly attended to in the mediation phase that led to the LSP dated July 2020.
-The separation distance on the north side of Sultana Road West shrunk from 200 metres in 2004 / 2016 endorsed by Governments, to zero in 2020. - The City has destroyed the peace and quiet of living in this street in contrast to the written promises made by our Councillors, the City of Kalamunda and the State Government over the past 17 years.
-And this threatens to continue for another 20 years, or until the respective landowners die. - discriminates between my house and other houses in the precinct, for example in Stewart Road, where there has been no impact on the lives of people living there. - unacceptable noise.
-This includes banging of steel which is heard 100s of metres from its source but also extends to the flow of traffic and site vehicles and reversing beepers. - After hours alarms or sirens going for hours at a time after the businesses close for the day or weekend.
-The COK is yet to provide or publish a process to intervene. - road congestion / narrow road which does not meet traffic standards for industry - early starts (3.30 $\sim$ 4am) and late finishes (6 $\sim$ 7pm) depending on which business
+COUNCIL MOTIONS ENSHRINED THE CONDITIONS FOR APPROVAL TO PROCCED WITH STAGE 1 The FF/HW Industrial Area LSP includes objectives for industrial development to not adversely impact on the amenity and safety of adjoining land uses.
+Council voted unanimously on Motions in 2012 which enshrined the Conditions and Definitions set down by the Minister for Planning in November 2011.
+Furthermore, the High Wycombe South (HWS) LSP identifies Sultana Road West and the appropriate transition point between the industrial and future urban precincts and incorporates provisions requiring design treatments to be provided at the My view is that the City must comply with these two (2) Motions given that it proceeded with industrial development in Stage 1, and there is a legal obligation to do this. development stage(s) to ensure an appropriate interface.
+My view is the City is unable to prove it has complied.
+The City is aware of industrial operations and concerns from some residents regarding amenity impacts, and is continuing to investigate, from a And further that the City needs to remedy the situation forthwith. development compliance perspective, the issues raised concerning light industrial activities along The City is yet to adequately address the questions I asked at the OCM on 12 October 2021.
+Sultana Road West.
+I will provide an explanation as to why I believe the questions have not been adequately addressed.
+Stage 1 Industrial Development - Issues The issues include but not limited to : [My View] badly affected the attractiveness of my property to potential Developers for residential land use The City has converted the area on the north side of Sultana Road West into defacto industrial land the strip of land is unfit for residential living - not just in my view but measured against standards set by the State Government The City uses my land to subsidise the business operations on the other side of the street knowing this is against my will.
+The DCP for Stage 1 should pay for the buffer.
+The City authorises businesses to use my land as a transition buffer Iandowners rights were poorly attended to in the mediation phase that led to the LSP dated July 2020.
+The separation distance on the north side of Sultana Road West shrunk from 200 metres in 2004 / 2016 endorsed by Governments, to zero in 2020.
+The City has destroyed the peace and quiet of living in this street in contrast to the written promises made by our Councillors, the City of Kalamunda and the State Government over the past 17 years.
+And this threatens to continue for another 20 years, or until the respective landowners die. discriminates between my house and other houses in the precinct, for example in Stewart Road, where there has been no impact on the lives of people living there. unacceptable noise.
+This includes banging of steel which is heard 100s of metres from its source but also extends to the flow of traffic and site vehicles and reversing beepers.
+After hours alarms or sirens going for hours at a time after the businesses close for the day or weekend.
+The COK is yet to provide or publish a process to intervene. road congestion / narrow road which does not meet traffic standards for industry • early starts (3.30 ~ 4am) and late finishes (6 ~7pm) depending on which business ·